leafiny/module-debug/README.md

 # Leafiny_Debug

-The module add an HTML table at the end of the page with all objects loaded: page, block, model, helper...
+The module add an HTML table at the end of the page with all queries executed and all objects loaded: page, block, model, helper...

 All custom params are showed.